Installing Liferay on JBoss 5.1

 you’ve installed Liferay in something other than the default, change it

-folder configured for JBoss.
+accordingly.
+The path in the second line should point to the deploy folder configured for JBoss.
 Liferay also runs on JBoss 7.
 Let’s see how we’d get it installed on that version of JBoss.

 Comments